 - Predators: Such as ladybugs, hoverflies, and lacewings.
 These bugs will eat garden pests.
 For example, ladybugs love to eat aphids and so do their larvae.
 Yummy!

 - Parasites: Certain types of wasps and flies fit into this category.
-These bugs will basically lay their eggs on garden pests such as caterpillars, tomato hornworms, and cabbageworms.
+These bugs will basically lay their eggs on garden pests such as caterpillars, tomato hornworms, and cabbage worms.
 Their larvae will then feed off of their hosts’ bodies essentially destroying them from the inside out.
 Super gross, but effective.

 You can make life easy and plant a variety of perennial flowers in and/or around your garden.
 These are hardy flowers that don’t require a lot of extra care and they will come back on their own year after year.
 Pick a variety of flowers that bloom at different times during the season.
 This will help attract and keep beneficial bugs in your garden all season long.

-In addition to these perennials, I almost always plant both marigolds and nasturtium in my garden.
-They are annuals and are great companion plants for many veggies and will help attract beneficial bugs.
+In addition to planting flowers around your garden, its also a good idea to plant some companion flowers with your veggies.
+Marigolds and nasturtium are great companion plants for many veggies and will help attract beneficial bugs.

 That’s it.
 These bugs will be your army of defense against pests and all you have to do is get them to the party by planting some pretty flowers for them to feed off of.
 Once you have established this little ecosystem your work and involvement is pretty minimal.
 Just keep an eye on the plants to make sure the pests don’t get out of control.